greglobinski/react-custom-share/README.md

 ShareButton.propTypes = {
   /* REQUIRED props */

-  // network: social network name, one of the list: Twitter, Facebook, GooglePlus, Pinterest, Linkedin or Email
+  // network: social network name, one of the list: Twitter, Facebook, GooglePlus, Pinterest, Whatsapp, Linkedin or Email
   network: PropTypes.string.isRequired,
   // url: the address of the page you want to share, 'https://mywebpage.com/'
   url: PropTypes.string.isRequired,